 National Honor Societies

-Notre Dame Academy sponsors chapters of five National Honor Societies.
+Notre Dame Academy sponsors chapters of six National Honor Societies.
 Students who qualify for membership are inducted in a ceremony each fall.

 The Language Honor Society is an academic honor society with a service requirement.
 Eligibility is based on grades at the completion of level three of the language, Chinese, French, or Spanish.
 The LHS also offers tutoring to NDA students.

 The International Thespian Society (ITS) is the Educational Theatre Association’s student honorary organization.
 ITS recognizes the achievements of high school and middle school theatre students.
 The society has over 4,600 professional members and close to 100,000 active Thespians in more than 3,900 affiliated high schools and middle schools.